gnn-codes/rpe-gnn/README.md

 ## Usage

-To reproduce semi-supervised ressults, go to semi-supervised folder and run the follwoing scripts
+To reproduce semi-supervised results, go to semi-supervised folder and run the follwoing scripts
 ```
 chmod +x semi-supervised.sh
 ./semi-supervised.sh
 ```

-To reproduce fully-supervised ressults, go to fully-supervised folder and run the follwoing scripts
+To reproduce fully-supervised results, go to fully-supervised folder and run the follwoing scripts
 ```
 chmod +x full-supervised.sh